1. Getting Here

 The kitchen opens at midday and runs through to nine in the evening.
 For visitors coming off an afternoon visiting-hours slot, the six to eight window is the natural fit - by then the room has settled into evening service and the room is quieter than the middle of a weekend rush.
 For anyone who has been at the DRI all day and wants to eat as soon as possible, the twelve to two lunch window and the five o'clock re-opening both work well for a mid-visit break.

 Two practical policies worth knowing.
 First, BYO with no corkage - if you want to bring a bottle for the meal, there is no corkage added.
 Second, no service charge is added to any bill.
 The menu price is what you pay.
-For a family group larger than ten wanting the room after visiting hours, whole-restaurant private hire for up to fifteen guests is also available.
+Whole-restaurant private hire is also available for pre-arranged group bookings; contact us in advance to discuss party size and availability.

 One honest note for anyone planning around visiting hours: the restaurant is closed Tuesday and Sunday.
 Hospital visits do not pause for that, so if a Tuesday or Sunday visit is on the cards, our nearest open days are Monday, Wednesday, Thursday, Friday and Saturday, 12:00 to 21:00.
 Delivery to the DRI follows the same schedule as the dine-in kitchen.